Extinction Comes in Waves: Dakar Biennale’s ‘The Wake’

 by Sean Smuda // Nov.
 15, 2024

 The 15th Dakar Biennale, ‘The Wake,’ takes place in the Ancien Palais de Justice near the western-most point of the continent.
 Completed just prior to French decolonization in 1958, its location and scale are otherworldly.
 The non- Archimedean, naturally ventilated structure is an ideal vantage from which to reflect on form and identity as sentences that must be carried out and rewritten until they are free.
-The exhibition holds the multiplicities of its titular entendres towards cross-pollinations, drawn in part from Christina Sharpe’s 2016 book ‘In the Wake: On Blackness and Being.’
+The exhibition holds the multiplicities that its title suggests, towards cross-pollinations, drawn in part from Christina Sharpe’s 2016 book ‘In the Wake: On Blackness and Being.’
 To cast a few: they are celebration, memory, enlightenment, pain and wisdom—an organic Realpolitik.

 Gina Athéna Ulysse: ‘For Those Among Us Who Inherited Sacrifice, Rasanblaj!,’ installation view at Dakar Biennale 2024 // Copyright the artist, photo by Sean Smuda